What Does 'Born In The U.S.A.' Really Mean?

 As the musician later told WHYY's Fresh Air, he meant it that way.
 "The pride was in the chorus," Springsteen said to host Terry Gross in a 2005 interview.
 "In my songs, the spiritual part, the hope part, is in the choruses.
 The blues and your daily realities are in the details of the verses."

 Springsteen fans will tell you the effect that big chorus had on crowds, whether or not the message of the verses was entirely understood.
-Take Chris Christie — yes, that one — who saw Springsteen at New Jersey's Giants Stadium decades before became governor of that state.
+Take Chris Christie — yes, that one — who saw Springsteen at New Jersey's Giants Stadium decades before he became governor of that state.

-"Bruce started every show with a really rousing and family-type version of 'Born in the U.S.A.,' " Christie recalls.
+"Bruce started every show with a really rousing and anthemic version of 'Born in the U.S.A.,' " Christie recalls.
 "With a bandanna on and a cutoff shirt and the fist-pumping, it felt like a celebration of being born in the U.S.A. — when really, it's a defiant song about , 'I was born in the U.S.A. and I deserve better than what I'm getting.'
 I think plenty of people didn't get what it was about, including the president of the United States."

 That would be President Ronald Reagan, who referenced The Boss in a 1984 campaign speech, saying: "America's future rests in a thousand dreams inside your hearts.
 It rests in the message of hope in songs of a man so many young Americans admire, New Jersey's own Bruce Springsteen.
 And helping you make those dreams come true is what this job of mine is all about."